Salt and Sea Soaps - Handmade spa soap, salt scrubs, facial masks, and whipped body butters for beach-inspired beauty!

 You'll also want to keep it away from extremes in heat and cold.
 Either extreme can cause the butter to get grainy.
 The butter is still okay to use and the graininess will melt and smooth out as you rub the butter into your skin.
 However, if your butter has been exposed to heat for a long time, that may shorten its shelf life.
 I wanted the butter to be as natural as possible and not add preservatives.

-My favorite is the Passionfruit Rose, I use it neck to toes everyday, twice a day on hands and feet.
+My favorite is the Beach Breeze, I use it neck to toes everyday, twice a day on hands and feet.

-Try these scents: Grapefruit, Mango Plumeria, Sandalwood Vanilla Orange, Passionfruit Rose, Pineapple Gardenia, Champagne Jasmine, Ginger Tea and Lemon, Coconut, Lime in the Coconut, Citrus Sea Breeze, Sea Breeze, and Ocean Breeze.
+Try these scents: Mango Plumeria, Sandalwood Gardenia, Passionfruit Rose, Lime in the Coconut, Beach Breeze, Citrus Sea Breeze, and Ocean Breeze.

 So, what are the benefits of the ingredients I've used in my body butters?